Apache Kafka vs. SAP Integration Suite

 Entry-level Setup FeeNo setup feeNo setup fee

-Additional DetailsAccess to free tier services does not expire as long as you have an active Pay-As-You-Go or CPEA account with SAP.
+Additional DetailsAccess to free tier services does not expire while there is an active Pay-As-You-Go or CPEA account with SAP.
 Once a free tier service limit has been reached users have the option to update from a free to a paid service plan in the same account.

 More Pricing Information